GerritErpenstein/ionic2-custom-icons/README.md

 A *npm-script* for creating custom icon fonts and *Angular 4* directives to render the icons in your *Ionic 3* app.

 ```
-The library has been tested with Ionic 3.7.1, @ionic/app-scripts 3.0.0 and ionic-cli 3.13.0.
+The library has been tested with Ionic 3.8.0, @ionic/app-scripts 3.0.1 and ionic-cli 3.15.2.
 ```

 Please note that Ionic is under heavy development.
 This library will be updated promptly if there are any modifications/updates necessary.

+Take a look [here](#example-app) to find a working example app to start right away. :rocket:

 Table of contents
 ------------------